Gear I Use: My elk hunting gear list

 Copper Spur: Ultralight, fairly strong, bucket bottom w/ plenty of room in tent and awnings for 2 people + gear

-Fly Creek: Time tested double wall protection at just 2 lbs
+Fly Creek: Time tested double wall protection at just under 2 lbs… Tiger Wall UL1 also great for easier entry at small weight cost

 Sleeping Bag: Feathered Friends Swallow UL 20